What sensors detect intruders?

 What are Buried Fiber Optic Sensors?

 When an intruder moves across the ground above a buried fiber optic sensor cable, whether walking, running, crawling, or driving, characteristic vibrations are created.
 The system distinguishes these from background vibrations and declares an alarm when the detection criteria are met.
-Fiber optic sensors may also be used pipeline Third Party Interference (TPI) detection and data conduit protection.
+Fiber optic sensors may also be used for pipeline Third Party Interference (TPI) detection and data conduit protection.

 Why Buried Sensors?